Dalengo/Alive-Squad/Alive-Squad_Website/README.md

 ### Progression
 The camera has been implemented and follow the character.
 Elements and collision boxes needed for levels have been created.
 The character and his movement animations have been set up.
 The main menu and the pause menu have also been implemented.

+### Camera
+The camera follows the character with the CameraFollow script.
+For this we tell it at each frame to move towards the Player adding 2/10 of a second of delay for visual comfort.
 <p align="center">
   <img src="/Alive-Squad_Website/Images/Game.png" width="900" height="300">
 </p>